shreyabhandari0220/OATutor-Tooling/README.md

 Greater than or equal to: >=

+Subscript: _

+Matrix: /mat{(a,b,c),(d,e,f),(g,h,i)} .
+This will give a 3x3 matrix where the first row is (a,b,c), second row is (d,e,f), and third row is (g,h,i).
+The system supports arbitrary number of rows and columns, and supports math expressions for each element.

 ## Selenium Script Intro
 The Selenium script is developed with the purpose of answer validation testing.
-The script connects to the debug tool in the staging server and simulates user's behavior of inputting answers, and checks for the correctness of each answer.
+The script connects to the debug tool in the content-staging server, simulates user's behavior of inputting answers, and checks for the correctness of each answer.
 There are two modes for which the script could be run: testing one problem, or testing all problem contents.
 For both modes, errors are summarized in a Pandas DataFrame, and reported to the feedback Google sheet.

 ## Selenium Script Usage
 To test all steps of a particular problem, change directory to selenium, and run the following command: